 Le goûter is the afternoon snack kids are given when they come out of school around four.
-In my family, it is also called simply le thé, and is practically an institution.
-Around five on weekends, somebody will invariably ask “on fait le thé?” (alternatively “on prend le goûter?”).
+In my family, we called it simply le thé, and it was the highlight of the day.
+Around five on weekends, somebody would invariably ask, “On fait le thé?”

-I used a family standby called Gâteau de Mamy.
-As the name implies, this is my grandmother’s recipe, which she calls “Gâteau d’Ella” because it was her dear friend Ella’s recipe originally.
+This cake is a family heirloom called Gâteau de Mamy.
+As the name implies, it is my grandmother’s recipe, which she called “Gâteau d’Ella” because it was her dear friend Ella’s recipe originally.
 It is anybody’s guess what Ella called it.
 It was also one of my father’s hands-down favorites.

-It is actually what is called an upside down cake, meaning that you lay fresh fruit at the bottom of the pan, and pour the batter on top.
-It’s only after baking that you flip it to serve ; sort of a cake equivalent to the tarte tatin.
-It works with a variety of fruit : my grandmother made it most with apples, but pears, apricots, and plums are just as welcome.
+It is the kind of cake that is described as an upside down cake, meaning you lay fresh fruit at the bottom of the pan, and pour the batter on top.
+It’s only after baking that you flip it to serve ; sort of a cake tatin.
+It works with many kinds of fruit: my grandmother made it most with apples, but pears, apricots, and plums are just as welcome.

-The resulting cake is golden, buttery and incredibly moist, light and fruity, with a slightly crusty edge, and it is very hard to stop at just one slice.
-But if you do and there are leftovers, the reward will be that this cake tastes even better the next day.
+The resulting cake is golden, buttery and moist, with a slightly caramelized edge.
+It works hard to make you want a second slice.
+But if you stop at one and there are leftovers, the reward is that this cake tastes even better the next day.

 Have you tried this?
 Share your pics on Instagram!